Save Taxpayer Money and Make Recycling More Effective

 - Write a letter to the editor of your local paper in support of LD 2104, and the shift of recycling costs from taxpayers to producers of packaging.

 - Contact your municipal officials.
 Share with them our letter asking Maine's towns and cities to adopt a resolution to support Recycling Reform for Maine.

 These Maine towns have already signed on in support:

 - Contact the companies that you buy from.
-If the products you enjoy come in non-recyclable packaging, then let them know you want them take responsibility and make changes to the design so that you can recycle your packaging locally.
+If the products you enjoy come in non-recyclable packaging, then let them know you want them take responsibility and make changes to the design, or help with collection costs, so that you can recycle your packaging locally.